Chapter 7 Bankruptcy for LLCs: Everything You Need to Know

 If you find yourself personally liable for the debts of an LLC, you can also consider filing for personal bankruptcy to discharge any personal liability you may have.

 The court fee to file bankruptcy is $335, the same as when you file for personal bankruptcy.
-However, attorney's fees will be an added cost to you as it is very difficult to file for a business bankruptcy without the assistance of a bankruptcy lawyer.
+But attorney's fees will be an added cost.
+It's difficult to file for a business bankruptcy without a bankruptcy lawyer's help.

-The cost of attorney's fees will depend on several factors like:
+The cost of attorney's fees depends on several factors:

 • The company's sources of income